angular/material-start/README.md

 ### Step #5: Use the BottomSheet

-In this step, you will use a dynamic, mbBottomSheet component at the bottom of the user details area.
-This contact sheet will be used to display user contact options available for each user.
+In this step, you will use a dynamic, mdBottomSheet component at the bottom of the user details area.
+This contact sheet will be used to display contact options available for each user.

-*  create a "Share" button in the upper right of the user details view
+*  Create a "Share" button in the upper right of the user details view
-*  create a [User Contact](https://github.com/angular/material-start/blob/es5-tutorial/app/src/users/view/contactSheet.html) view and controller to show in the bottom sheet
+*  Create a [User Contact](https://github.com/angular/material-start/blob/es5-tutorial/app/src/users/view/contactSheet.html) view and controller to show in the bottom sheet
-*  programmatically configure and load the bottomsheet using the $mdBottomSheet service
+*  Programmatically configure and load the BottomSheet using the $mdBottomSheet service
-*  register icons that will be used inside the user ContactSheet
+*  Register icons that will be used inside the user ContactSheet

 Add the `share` button to the UI: